sammyd/tempodb-vs-mysql/tempodb-vs-mysql.md

 Rollups are the ability to summarise the datapoints over a given temporal range - e.g. the average/max value of a series in a given month.
 This is particularly useful in timeseries, since it is often these trends which are of high importance when investigating the data.

 #### TempoDB
 TempoDB has built-in support for common rollup functions - and as such access to them is pretty simple.
-For example, the following method will take a client, and a given rollup function and return the rolled-up across all the weeks in a given year:
+For example, the following method will take a client, and a given rollup function and return the rolled-up across the weeks in the first month of a given year:

 ```
 def get_per_week_rollup(client, year, rollup_function, verbose=False):
   start = datetime.datetime(year,1,1)
-  end = datetime.datetime(year+1,1,1)
+  end = datetime.datetime(year,2,1)

   t = datetime.datetime.utcnow()
   d = client.read(start,end, keys=['value1'], interval="7day", function=rollup_function)